danrosen6/urlChecker/ReadMe.txt

+Project Setup Guide

+1. Install Virtual Environment

+    First, you need to install the `virtualenv` package if it is not already installed.
+This package allows you to create isolated Python environments.
+Run the following command in your terminal:

-1. Install virtual environment pip install virtualenv
+    pip install virtualenv

-2. Create a Virtual Environment:
+2. Create a Virtual Environment

-Navigate to your project directory and run: virtualenv venv
+    Navigate to your project directory in the terminal.
+    Create a virtual environment named `venv` by running:

+    In terminal enter:
+        virtualenv venv

+    This command creates a directory named `venv` where the virtual environment files are stored.

-3. Activate the Virtual Environment:
+3. Activate the Virtual Environment

-3.a In bash
+    To activate the virtual environment, use the appropriate command for your operating system:

+    For Bash (Linux/macOS):
         source venv/bin/activate

+    For Windows:

+        Using PowerShell without changing the global
-3.b.1 For windows: If you don't want to change the global execution policy, you can alternatively run PowerShell with the execution policy temporarily adjusted for just that session: powershell -ExecutionPolicy Bypass
+        execution policy.
+Run PowerShell with the execution policy temporarily adjusted for just that session.
+This can be done from the same terminal.
+Enter the following: powershell -ExecutionPolicy Bypass

-3.b.2 In batch
+        Then enter the following:
             venv\Scripts\activate

-4. Ensure Your Virtual Environment is Activated:
+4. Ensure Your Virtual Environment is Activated

-You should see the name of your virtual environment (e.g., (venv)) at the beginning of your command line prompt.
-This indicates that any Python packages you install will only affect this virtual environment, rather than your global Python installation.
+    After activation, you should see `(venv)` at the beginning of your command line prompt.
+This indicates that the virtual environment is active, and any Python packages installed will only affect this virtual environment.

+5. Install Project Dependencies

-5. To install all dependencies in bash and batch pip install -r requirements.txt
+    Install all required dependencies using the following command: pip install -r requirements.txt

+    To generate a `requirements.txt` file that lists all current project dependencies, run:
-To generate a requirements.txt in bash and batch pip freeze > requirements.txt
+        pip freeze > requirements.txt

-6. Create .env file
+6. Create a `.env` File
-create variable my_api_key and set it equal to the api key within a string

-7. To run a file in terminal type.
-This is required due to the use of the venv python fileName.py
+    Create a `.env` file in your project directory.
+Add configuration settings and secrets here.
+This will be sued to store the api for VirusTotal.
+        my_api_key="YOUR_API_KEY_HERE"

+7. Running Your Application

+    With the virtual environment activated, run Python scripts as follows.
+    This ensures that the script uses the correct environment settings:

+    Example:
+    python fileName.py

-For this code enter:
+    For this specific project, start with:
         python main.py

-VirusTotal API
+VirusTotal API Information

-Standard free public API
+    Type: Standard free public API
-Usage	Must not be used in business workflows, commercial products or services.
+    Usage Restrictions: Must not be used in business workflows, commercial products, or services.
-Request rate	4 lookups / min
+    Request Rate: 4 lookups per minute
-Daily quota	500 lookups / day
+    Daily Quota: 500 lookups per day
-Monthly quota	15.5 K lookups / month
+    Monthly Quota: 15,500 lookups per month